simas2024/RPiTools/README.md

 In `./zsh/pwm` zsh scripts for controlling hardware PWM on a Raspberry Pi 5 B using the `sysfs` interface.

 ### Features
-- **ZSH Script for Hardware PWM**: Control PWM on Raspberry Pi 5 pins 12, 13, and 18.
+- **ZSH Script for Hardware PWM**: Control PWM on Raspberry Pi 5 pins 12, 13, 18 and 19.
-- **Servo Control Example**: Included example in `zsh/pwm/run.zsh` for controlling a servo motor.
+- **Demo Script**: Included is an example in zsh/pwm/run.zsh for controlling an RC servo and LEDs.

 ### Platform (tested)
 - Raspberry Pi 5 Model B